-The Company's subsidiaries have entered into concession contracts for the land on which Altira Macau and City of Dreams properties are located.
+The Company's subsidiaries have entered into concession contracts for the land on which Altira Macau and City of Dreams properties and the remaining phase of development project for City of Dreams are located.
 The title to the land lease right is obtained once the related land concession contract is published in the Macau official gazette.
 The contracts have a term of 25 years, which is renewable for further consecutive periods of 10 years, subject to payment of a special contribution to be defined by the Macau Government, and impose special development conditions.
 The Company's land holding subsidiaries are required to i) pay an upfront land premium, which is recognized as land use right in the consolidated balance sheets and a nominal annual government land use fee, which is recognized as general and administrative expense and may be adjusted every five years; and ii) place a guarantee deposit upon acceptance of the land lease terms, which is subject to adjustments from time to time in line with the amounts paid as annual land use fee.
 During the land concession term, amendments have been sought which have or will result in revisions to the development conditions, land premium and government land use fees.